pawlowskaanna/sandbox-sql/03-restricting-and-storing-data/README.md

 ---

-:wrench: PL: WHERE można używać także w celu porównywania wyrażeń algebraicznych
-           ENG: The WHERE clause can be also used to compare the arithmetic expressions
+:wrench: ENG: The WHERE clause can be also used to compare the arithmetic expressions

      SELECT last_name, salary
      FROM HR.employees